Cybex Pallas M Fix Car Seat review

 In our survey, parents gave it an overall score of 8/10 or 9/10, and all said they would buy it again.

 It’s a smart-looking seat that is very easy to fit, comfortable for your little one and potentially usable for more than a decade.

 If you can afford the premium price tag upfront, then you won’t need to worry about buying and fitting another car seat for stages 1/2/3.
 So I’d recommend this for parents who want a long-lasting seat for older children, which ticks both the comfort and safety boxes.

-While you could pay less upfront for a group 1 seat, the Pallas M Fix’s quality feel, innovative safety features and wide age-range make it a worthy long-term investment.
-In fact, it won best car seat in its group in a test last year by German independent consumer testing organisation Stiftung Warentest.
+Although you could pay less upfront for a group 1 seat, the Pallas M Fix’s quality feel, innovative safety features and wide age range make it a worthy long-term investment.
+In fact, it won best car seat in its group in a 2015 test by German independent consumer testing organisation Stiftung Warentest.

 If you like this car seat, check these out...

 Christy is MadeForMums’ Head of Consumer Content

 |Model||Pallas M Fix Car Seat|

 |Child age (approx)||9 months to 12 years|

 |Dimensions & Weight|